mythril-forge/vanilla-spells/spells/level-3/flame-arrows.md

 ## Description
 You touch a quiver containing arrows or bolts.
-When a target is hit by a ranged weapon attack using a piece of ammunition drawn from the quiver, the target takes an extra `1d6` fire damage.
+When a target is hit by a Ranged Weapon Attack using a piece of ammunition drawn from the quiver, the target takes an extra `1d6` fire damage.
 The spell's magic ends on a piece of ammunition when it hits or misses, and the spell ends when twelve pieces of ammunition have been drawn from the quiver.

 ## At Higher Levels